-Billed as the country’s largest Fourth of July festival, Boston Harborfest will celebrate its 37th year with five days of free summer activities, beginning June 28.
+Billed as the country’s largest Fourth of July festival, Boston Harborfest will celebrate its 38th year with four days of free summer activities, beginning July 1.
 The 215th Army Band will perform during opening ceremonies at Faneuil Hall, and the long weekend will wrap up with a costumed interpreter performing a dramatic reading of the Declaration of Independence at Old North Church on Independence Day.
 This year’s schedule includes everything, from historic re-enactments to scavenger hunts.

 The Boston Landmarks Orchestra will hold a series of free concerts beginning July 18 at the Hatch Shell, on the Charles River Esplanade between the Longfellow and Massachusetts avenue bridges.
 The season includes the return of Channing Yu and the Mercury Orchestra after a highly acclaimed appearance in 2017.

 If you’d like to enjoy the Boston Pops Fireworks Spectacular, you’ll want to get your seat early.
 The event is massively popular, and it’s easy to see why.
 What other occasion do you have to celebrate the most patriotic day of the year along a scenic river in one of the nation’s most historic cities?
 The Boston Pops will perform at the Hatch Shell on July 3 and 4.
-Other performers include “Fight Song” singer-songwriter Rachel Platten and folk music duo the Indigo Girls.
-Rita Moreno, who played Anita in Leonard Bernstein and Stephen Sondheim’s “West Side Story,” will make an appearance in honor of the Bernstein Centennial Tribute.
+There will also be another concert featuring renown guest artists.
 Both concerts are completely free and begin at 8:30 p.m., though only the July 4th concert includes fireworks.

 Combine an awesome musical performance with a beautiful setting, and you’ve got a memorable event.
 Boston’s Central Library, in Copley Square, will host free, one-hour concerts Fridays and Wednesday in its courtyard.
 Jazz, classical and folk are just some of the genres on tap.

 Not sure how to start your weekend?
 The Highland Street Foundation is ready to lend a hand.
-Entering its ninth season, Free Fun Fridays provide no-cost and free admission to 85 awesome cultural venues, ranging from zoos to art museums statewide, including several in Boston and nearby communities.
-More than 1 million visitors enjoyed the program through its first eight years.
+Entering its tenth season, Free Fun Fridays provide no-cost and free admission to 85 awesome cultural venues, ranging from zoos to art museums statewide, including several in Boston and nearby communities.
 The season runs June 29 through Aug.
 31.

 The Commonwealth Shakespeare Company returns to Boston Common this summer for its 24th season.
-Audiences will be treated to “Richard III,” a play that shows the rise and fall of King Richard III.
+Audiences will be treated to “Cymbeline,” a play about deception and intrigue with mistaken identities, twists and turns, and the all-consuming quest for true love.
 Performances will be held Tuesdays through Sundays, from July 18 through Aug.
-4. About 75,000 people enjoy Free Shakespeare on the Common every summer.
+4.

 Free summer activities for kids in Boston